 Weekend barbacoa is a time-honored Lone Star State breakfast tradition, especially in South Texas, where the best barbacoa de cabeza de res (beef-head meat barbacoa) is found.
 Folks in Dallas-Fort Worth hankering for the silky meat don’t need to drive 10 hours toward the Rio Grande Valley, though.
 They can head -- heh -- to Taqueria Laredo along Highway 67 in Oak Cliff.
 The restaurant is opened Fridays, Saturdays, and Sundays only, with barbacoa available on the latter two days.
 The silky meat rests easily in a flour tortilla that, when unfolded, is the size of a child’s tricycle wheel.
 Look out for the painted signposts that read, "Chicharron con Chile, Barbacoa en Plato Libra, Huevos con Chorizo, Jamon, Papas, Tosino [sic], Sausage."
 You’ve got a bona fide stop on the taco trail, right here.

-This cinderblock structure on Fort Worth’s Northside is smaller on the inside than it is on the outside.
+Unlike The Doctor’s TARDIS, this cinderblock structure on Fort Worth’s Northside is smaller on the inside than it is on the outside.
 There are no indoor seats, only a broken tile counter with a handwritten menu propped against a wall, an old stove, and some coolers.
 Four people at the counter forces a line to form on the sidewalk outside.
 But the queue moves quickly, thanks to a limited menu, offering variations on items with chicharrones (fried pork skin), refried beans, pork roast, and/or potatoes.
 The price tags can be off-putting.
 Still, if you order Granny’s most popular taco, a six-dollar beast of thick, crunchy chicharrones in a salsa roja, refried beans, and firm potatoes bound by a net of melted orange cheese in a flour tortilla that flirts with identifying as a pita, we bet you’ll be more than satisfied with bill.
 It’s the kind of taco that could be a TCU football player’s undoing.
 The chicharrones is worth it.